MapsPeople/docs/src/content/various/glossary.md

 Edges are always straight lines, but Nodes can be used in quick succession to create the impression of a curved Edge.

-#### Graph Bounds
+#### Graph Outline

-Bounds are used to indicate the geographical area a Venue or Building occupies.
+Outlines are used to indicate the geographical area a Venue or Building occupies.

-The Venue Bounds can be altered to fit points where it can conveniently connect to the Google Maps network.
+The Venue Outlines can be altered to fit points where it can conveniently connect to the Google Maps network.
 This is to ensure a smooth transition between the Directions given by Google Maps and MapsIndoors'.

-The Building Bounds are used to accurately display the area a Building occupies in the world.
+The Building Outlines are used to accurately display the area a Building occupies in the world.

-#### Speed Factor

-An Edge can be manipulated so a person getting Directions that include that Edge will get a faster Duration than they would if they took another Route.

-This can be helpful on large Venues where certain hallways are preferred for a simple Route over what might computationally be the faster Route.

 ### Directions